Sumalyo/faser-docker-fork/README.md

 cd daq
 docker build -t repo/name:tag .
 ```
-where `repo/name:tag` will be how the image shows up when you siubsequently execute
+where `repo/name:tag` will be how the image shows up when you subsequently execute
 ```
 docker images
 ```